smarthead/EntityFramework.DataProtection/README.md

 + Supports netstandard 2.1

 # Status
 This library is still under construction and needs to be peer reviewed as well as have features added.
+Feel free to contribute project.

 # Usage